 Security Rules testing tools.
 Emulator Suite is the preferred toolset for testing Security Rules.
 However, you can also use:

-- The Rules Simulator, a part of the Firebase console.
-The Simulator provides a great interactive getting started experience with Security Rules design.
+- The Rules Playground, a part of the Firebase console.
+The Rules Playground provides a great interactive getting started experience with Security Rules design.
 For more information see Quickly validate Firebase Security Rules.